MRV-1/RFM/README.md

  # Variables

- <bold> InvoiceNo : <bold> Invoice number.
+** InvoiceNo :** <bold> Invoice number.
 Unique number for each transaction, i.e. invoice.
 If it starts with C, the canceled transaction.</br>
  StockCode: Product code.
 Unique number for each product.<br/>
  Description: Open name of the product <br/>
  Quantity: Product quantity.
 It expresses how many of the products in the invoices are sold. <br/>